-We approach accent reduction with our expert knowledge of how languages are structured, and what happens when two (or more) languages come together.
+We know how languages are structured, and what happens when two (or more) languages come together.

-- We know why a Vietnamese speaker of English will sometimes pronounce B in three different ways.
+- We know why a speaker of English with a Vietnamese accent will sometimes pronounce B in three different ways.

-- We anticipate that Malaysian Chinese clients will find the vowel in words like day and cake unusually difficult.
+- We anticipate that clients with a Malaysian Chinese accent will find the vowel in words like day and cake unusually difficult.

-- We help Russian speakers understand the importance of твёрдые согласные in their English.
+- We help Russian-accented speakers understand the importance of твёрдые согласные in their English accent.

-- We know that English R will be often be harder for cariocas than paulistanos.
+- We know that Portuguese speakers will have different problems depending on origin: English R will be often be harder for cariocas than paulistanos.

-- We know Hindi speakers need to be shown that थ is not like English TH (except in South Asia).
+- We know Hindi speakers need to be shown that थ is not like English TH (except in the Indian English accent).

 Importantly, we focus on solving problems and making crucial changes, rather than re-teaching the basics of English and a collection of often-unnecessary pronunciation symbols over and over again.

-- We know if 拼音 will be helpful for Mandarin speakers, depending on where they grew up.
+- We know if 拼音 will be helpful for Mandarin speakers trying to fix their English pronunciation, depending on where they grew up.

-- We know tricks to help Spanish speakers interpret English spelling.
+- We know tricks to help speakers with a Spanish accent better interpret English spelling.

 New language skills (accent, pronunciation, grammar, style, elocution...) do not appear in an instant.
 Sometimes Ear & Speak receives enquiries from people who want their accent removed in just a few weeks – that is totally unrealistic: Specific problems can often be solved quite quickly, but changing the whole picture takes time.